xtj7/kbrelay/readme.md

 ## Prerequisites

-You need to have go and python3 installed on your system.
+You need to have git, go and python3 installed on your system.
 I think that's it.

-To install `python` simply run:
+To install `python` and `git` simply run:

 ```
 sudo apt update
-sudo apt install python3 idle3
+sudo apt install python3 idle3 git
 ```

 To install `go` follow this guide: